-Vile the fire is burning bright, Ned, And all upon the chair Your linen and your drawers, Ned.
-Is hanging.up to air.
-I axes every heart, Ned, Vot isn't made of steel, If they can gaze upon that fire, And not a varming feel ?
+Vile the fire is burning bright, Ned.
+And all upon the chair Your linen and your drawers, Ned, Is hanging.up to air.
+I axes every heart, Ned, Vot isn't made of steel.
+If they can gaze upon that fire, And not a varming feel?

-Oh! wery few, indeed, Ned, Knows ven they're truly happy ; Ven the baby is fetch'd in.
-Ned.
-"To kiss its lazy pappy !"
-You little tency, pency thing-Its mammy-tum and eat her: You bessed babe-it was the thweet It couldd't be no thweeter.
+Oh! wery few, indeed, Ned, Knows ven they're truly happy; Ven the baby is fetch'd in, Ned, "To kiss its lazy pappy !"
+You little tency, pency thing-Its mammy-tum and eat her; You bessed babe-it was tho thweet It couldd't be no thweeter.

-" You dod-a-bessed angel, you-It pulls its pappy's hair !
+"You dod-a-bessed angel, you-It pulls its pappy's hair!
 Take fingers out of pappy's cup-Don't cry, then, thweetest-there !
-Oh fie ! to spill all pappy's tea !
-You naughty, ducky, dandy, Owny, dony, roguey poguey, ch ?" suggested Abby, playing with spear of grass.
-"No-you provoking thing !" answered turn."
+Oh fie! to spill all pappy's tea!
+You naughty, ducky, dandy, Owny, dony, roguey poguey, Thweet as sugar candy.